pixelmai/fis/README.md

 ## About Fablab-WIS

-Fablab-WIS is a web application developed by [Pixelmai](https://pixelmai.com) for Fablab UP Cebu.
-This project is required for the fulfillment of her master's degree.
-For the backend development, it used Laravel - a PHP web framework and MySQL for its database.
-On the other hand, HTML/CSS (Bootstrap), jQuery, and Ajax were used for the front-end development.
+Fablab-WIS is a web application developed by [Pixelmai](https://pixelmai.com) for Fablab UP Cebu (Fabrication Laboratory).
+This project is submitted for the fulfillment of the author's master's degree.

 The application of user-centered design practices during the implementation of this project was the aim of this project.
 Active roles were given to the beneficiary during the design, development, and testing process.
+Agile and modern collaborative methods were used throughout the study, especially on the data gathering and planning stages.
+For the backend development, the technologies used are Laravel - a PHP web framework and MySQL for its database.
+On the other hand, HTML/CSS (Bootstrap), jQuery, and Ajax were used for the front-end development.

 ## Screenshots